 I try to be reliable and dependable.
 I think it is basic courtesy to make your best effort to be on time and to do what you say you will do.
 No one is perfect, and if I think I will be significantly late or can not make a commitment then I will let the appropriate people know.

 I do not really believe in alternative medicine.
 Again, I try to respect the beliefs of other people, but (to steal someone else's observation) if a treatment is proven then they just call it “Medicine” and not an “Alternative.”
-See your chi master, shaman, medicine man, say your prayers, and arrange your mystic niknaks, whatever comforts you, but let's also see an accredited medical specialist covered by our insurance.
+See your chi master, shaman, medicine man, say your prayers, and arrange your mystic niknaks, whatever comforts you, but let's also see a medical specialist with a degree from an accredited institution covered by our insurance.

 Speaking of medicine, vaccines are good.
 I am siding with the army of medical professionals and researchers on this one and ignoring the hand full of famous people with no medical knowledge.